The Hollywood Reporter: 2009–2010: Prometheus Global ownership

-2020–present: PMC joint venture
+2020–present: PMC joint venture (PMRC)

 In April 2020, Belloni announced he was stepping down after 14 years at the publication in the wake of recent clashes with the company's leadership over editorial issues.
-At the end of April 2020, The Hollywood Reporter named Nekesa Mumbi Moody as the editorial director who was expected to begin on June 15, 2020.
+At the end of April 2020, The Hollywood Reporter (THR) named Nekesa Mumbi Moody as the editorial director who was expected to begin on June 15, 2020.

 In September 2020, Penske Media assumed the day-to-day operations of Billboard and The Hollywood Reporter through a joint venture with MRC known as PMRC.
 The agreement also included opportunities for MRC to develop content based on PMC's publications.

+Established in 2020, PMRC is the parent company of THR, Variety, Rolling Stone, Billboard, Vibe, Music Business Worldwide, the annual Life is Beautiful music festival and an investment in the SXSW festival franchise that is expanding beyond its US roots next year with an edition in Sydney, Australia.

+In April 2020, at least 20 staffers were laid off, including executive vice president and group publisher Lynne Segall.

 On August 5, 2022, Boehly pulled out of the MRC joint venture, and bought back the assets he had contributed to it, including The Hollywood Reporter.

+In June 2023, at least three staffers were laid off.
+A year later The Hollywood Reporter laid off a small number of editorial workers.

 Publishers

 Founder Billy Wilkerson served as the publisher of THR until his death in September 1962.
 Wilkerson's wife, Tichi Wilkerson Kassel, took over as publisher and editor-in-chief when her husband died.

 Robert J. Dowling, who was named president of THR when Kassel sold the company, became editor-in-chief and publisher in 1991.

 Tony Uphoff assumed the publisher position in November 2005.

 John Kilcullen replaced Uphoff in October 2006, as publisher of Billboard.
 Kilcullen was a defendant in Billboard's infamous "dildo" lawsuit, in which he was accused of race discrimination and sexual harassment.
 VNU settled the suit on the courthouse steps.
 Kilcullen "exited" Nielsen in February 2008 "to pursue his passion as an entrepreneur."

-In April 2010 Lori Burgess was named as publisher.
+In April 2010, Lori Burgess was named as publisher.
 Burgess had been publisher of OK! magazine since October 2008.
 Michaela Apruzzese was named associate publisher, entertainment in May 2010.
 Apruzzese previously served as the director of movie advertising for Los Angeles Times Media Group.

 Lynne Segall, former vice president and associate publisher, was named publisher and senior vice president in June 2011.